Cadaquesenc/curve-check/README.md

 ## what happened

-zero false positives across the whole corpus.
-12,089 recorded launches, no honest trade ever flagged.
+zero false positives across the whole corpus, yay, 12,089 recorded launches, no honest trade ever flagged.

 that number comes from a sweep where 31 agents tested 4.6 million rules against real captured launches. no entry signal survived. no exit rule survived. no wallet-following scheme survived. the median trade was -2.11%, which is exactly the round trip fee, meaning the median outcome is you pay the toll and nothing happens.